 Karnataka bribery case: BJP MLA Madal Virupakshappa gets anticipatory bail

-His son, Prashanth Madal, was caught taking a bribe of Rs 40 lakh and later Rs 6 crore in cash was recovered from the legislator’s home on March 3.
+His son, Prashanth Madal, was caught taking a bribe of Rs 40 lakh and Rs 6 crore in cash was later recovered from the legislator’s home.

 The Karnataka High Court on Tuesday granted anticipatory bail to Bharatiya Janata Party MLA Madal Virupakshappa in a bribery case, Live Law reported.

-Madal Virupakshappa was booked after Lokayukta, the state’s anti-corruption watchdog, caught his son, Prashanth Madal, receiving a bribe of Rs 40 lakh.
+Madal Virupakshappa was booked after the Lokayukta, the state’s anti-corruption watchdog, caught his son, Prashanth Madal, receiving a bribe of Rs 40 lakh.
 Officers had also recovered Rs 6 crore in cash worth from the BJP leader’s home.

+Madal Virupakshappa is the chairperson of Karnataka Soaps and Detergents Limited, known for making the famous Mysore Sandal Soap.
+He is the MLA from the Davanagere district’s Channagiri constituency.

 Prashanth Madal is the chief accountant of the Bangalore Water Supply and Sewerage Board.
 He had allegedly demanded Rs 81 lakh as a bribe from a contractor on behalf of his father to clear a tender to provide raw materials to Karnataka Soaps and Detergents Limited.